 Most people have had experiences with renting and buying their own apartments and homes.
 These types of experiences, when combined with focused reading and supportive mentors, can make a plunge into real estate investing relatively easy and successful, even for a newbie.

 In this post, I cover some of the reasons that direct-ownership of real estate investments is such an attractive way to build true wealth.
-I also provide you with simple guidelines for how you can take the first few steps towards becoming a successful real estate investor.
+I also provide you with simple guidelines for how you can take the first few steps towards becoming a successful real estate investor as you work to become financially independent.
 By the time you’re done reading this, you will know how to start working towards achieving financial freedom for you and your family by owning your own rental properties.

 Do I need to own rental properties?
 Can’t I just buy real estate stocks?